 The stable outlook reflects S&P Global Ratings' view that Windsor will maintain its very strong budgetary flexibility given its historically strong budget performance and very strong management.
-The town's location and access to the

-Hartford-West Hartford-East Hartford MSA and very strong underlying economy further support the rating.
+The town's location and access to the Hartford-West Hartford-East Hartford MSA and very strong underlying economy further support the rating.
 In addition, we anticipate Windsor will maintain a very strong debt and contingent liability profile.
-For these reasons, we are unlikely to lower the rating in the next two years.
-However, if the town is unable to adjust to budgetary pressure and there is a sizeable deterioration in budgetary performance leading to significantly weakened reserves, a negative rating action could follow.
+For these reasons, we are unlikely to revise the rating in the next two years.
+However, if the town is unable to adjust to budgetary pressure and there is deterioration in budgetary performance leading to significantly weakened reserves, we could lower the rating.